oudeismetis/missed-moment/README.md

         chmod a+x install.sh
         ./install.sh
     ```
+1. Remember to do as the install script says: Logout and login again for the audio server to have configuration recognized - no need to reboot/restart
 1. missed-moment is ready for use, push the button to save a moment!
 1. missed-moment-usb is ready for use, grab videos to a USB